agusmakmun/agusmakmun.github.io/_posts/2016-04-19-replace-email-backend-gmail-to-postmarkapp-for-django.markdown

 #### 2. Register and Put the Server Keys

-Register and put your server API token here: https://account.postmarkapp.com/servers/<id_server>/credentials
+Register and put your server API token here: https://account.postmarkapp.com/servers/101010/credentials . `101010` is id of your server.

 > Makesure verified your SPF and DKIM. this configurations to allowing the permission from your domain for signature.